JoanaMota/LearnCPP/README.md

 **vtable** is a table of function pointers.
 Every class has a vTable

-**vptr**r is a pointer to vtable and is maintained per object.
+**vptr** is a pointer to vtable and is maintained per object.
 Every object has a vptr

 For every constructor the compiler sets the vptr of the object being created which will point to the vtable of the class.